Featured Post

-I was reading in Proverbs this morning when I came across 14:4- Without oxen a stable stays clean, but you need a strong oxen for a large harvest.
+I was reading Proverbs this morning when I came across 14:4- Without oxen a stable stays clean, but you need a strong oxen for a large harvest.

 I LOVE Proverbs!
 I find it humorous, and it cuts to the chase.
 I love things that are straight forward, but this morning I saw this verse as an analogy for the church.
 The stable being (the church and leaders) and the oxen (lay people).